Why I do what I do

 And in at the deep end I was cast!
 I learned 32 songs in a week or two.
 I contrasted each song by playing them in different keys.
 The group grew quickly from 10 to 180 within a month.
 They put tables away after lunch, and dragged the piano into the room ready for 1:30pm sharp.
 No sensory-room session for me!

-This variety of experience has given me some wicked people skills, and I often had to diffuse potentially dangerous or violent incidents and behavior, using humor and quick thinking as much as possible to save the day.
+This variety of experience has given me some wicked people skills.
+I often had to diffuse potentially dangerous and violent incidents and behavior, using humour and quick thinking as much as possible.

 I’m probably one of those rare people who can stand on one foot, hold a conversation with someone, stop two other people trying to get into a fight and serve lunch without dropping a single bit!
 Unless, when causing some mirth, I managed to catch myself on a fire extinguisher and end up falling flat on my face.

-Now, I go to yoga once every 14 days and hit the gym once or twice a week, as time allows.
+I train at the gym four times a week, as much as time allows.
+I want to be my best so I can give you my best.
 I have to ensure I have enough energy left to do the best massage for you.

-I’ve been on several massage courses throughout my career and have learned No Hands massage, Swedish massage, deep tissue massage, hot stone massage, facial massage and aromatherapy.
+I’ve been on several massage courses throughout my career.
+I learned No-Hands massage, Swedish massage, deep tissue massage, hot stone massage, facial massage and aromatherapy.
+My tutor also incorporated some reflexology into our training.

 I have a very gentle, nurturing disposition, which lends itself particularly well to giving you the right support and empathy.
 I have a zany, slapstick, sometimes sick sense of humour, which you either love or hate.
 I guess that makes me a bit like human Marmite.